Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 How to Grow Cucumbers From Seed

 Cucumbers are easily grown from seed.
 You can start your seeds indoors or direct sow them in your garden after the soil warms in the spring.
-Because they are tropical plants, they are sensitive to cold temperatures.
+Because they are tropical plants, they are sensitive to cold air temperatures and cold soil.

 Start your cucumber seeds indoors two weeks before your last frost date.
 Plant them 1 inch deep.
 The best germination is achieved when you use a heat mat that can warm your soil to 70°F. Wait until at least two weeks after your last frost date to plant your seedlings in your garden.

 To direct sow your seeds in your prepared garden bed, wait at least two weeks after your last frost date.
 Plant your seeds one inch deep.
 Begin regular watering as soon as your seedlings have emerged.
 Water consistently to avoid bitter tasting fruit.
 To judge when your seedlings need to be watered, stick your finger in the soil.
 If it is dry up to the first knuckle on your finger, it is time to water.
 Adding mulch to your garden will keep the soil moist and discourage weeds.

 You can do a second sowing of seeds a month after the first sowing.
 The warmer weather will encourage your cucumbers to grow and mature quickly.
 The fruit could be ready to harvest as soon as six weeks later.